ScottyPoi/SSZ-SimpleSerialize/sszapp/overview/naviagation/generalized_indices.md

+---
+title: Generalized Indices
+section: Navigation
+---

-# Generalized Merkle tree index
+## Generalized Merkle tree index

 The hash-tree-root of all SSZ types merkleizes the contents as a binary tree.
 In such a binary tree, the path to any node from the root can be described by a bitfield.